krishanr/mappingchallenge/README.md

 3. Configure and train models in "notebooks/wandb-building-detection.ipynb".
 Ideally you'll need a Weights & Biases (wandb) account to get this working.

 4. Analyze model performance using the notebook "notebooks/inference-building-detection.ipynb".
+Note that this notebook should be run locally, and is not guarenteed to work on Colab or Paperspace.

 This can be done without training a model by unzipping the model in the models folder.